Luca-Hackl/ESP-8266-LED-controller-and-sunrise/README.md

 * [To-Do](#To-Do)

 ## General info
 Creates a website that can remote control LED to any color the user wishes and creates an alarm clock that simulates sunrise.
-The sunrise does not work currently, I'm trying to fix it at the moment.
 The LED strip I used was the WS2812B with 60 LED's, if you have a different LED strip then you need to change the code.
 I also used the ESP 8266, if you use the ESP32 or any other board you need to modify the code.
 I use a 5V 3A power supply to power the board and the LED's.

 ## Setup